|

 by John L. Holland, Ph.D. and Leonard L. Baird, Ph.D.
 (1968)

-Raw Score: 26 Male College Norms: Percentile 96 This brief screen for creativity consisted of 38
+Raw Score: 26 Male College Norms: Percentile

-questions to which Dan responded "yes" or "no." The Scale is
+consisted of 38 questions to which Dan responded "yes" or

-based on the theory that creative individuals have greater
+"no." The Scale is based on the theory that creative

-access to their subconscious mind from which to accesses
+individuals have greater access to their subconscious mind

-the upper 4 percent of the male population and suggests
+Dan's score places him in the upper 4 percent of the male

-excellent creativity functioning.
+population and suggests excellent creativity